 My art, be it written, drawn, painted, sculpted or fired has always been about connection.
 I create out of my vision of a world full of possibility and hope and the myriad of ways we are offered the opportunity to be in relationship with each other and the earth.

-What you’ll find in my art is a reflection of the many parts of who I am: a 54 year old Canadian artist, mama, writer, composer, former urbanite who has found her big farmhouse in the country, proud companion of a wonderful partner, a wise 16-year-old, an exuberant dog and two noble cats; a feminist, differently-abled, a survivor of a sometimes cruel world and a hope-filled sojourner walking the long road towards unity, connection, compassion and intentional love.
+What you’ll find in my art is a reflection of the many parts of who I am: a 55 year old Canadian artist, mama, poet, composer, former urbanite who has found her big farmhouse in the country, proud companion of a wonderful partner, a wise 17-year-old, an exuberant dog and two noble cats; a feminist, differently-abled, a survivor of a sometimes cruel world and a hope-filled sojourner walking the long road towards unity, connection, compassion and intentional love.

 I come from a long line of wordsmiths and I have jotted down poetry and reflections in notebooks, scraps of paper, receipts in my car and lately, my phone for as long as I can remember.
 For the last two decades my writing has helped me survive the roller coaster of living with mental illness and to document the hope I find in the beauty, persistence and tenacity of life found in the natural world.

-I’ve been a painter for over 25 years but fell in love with glass t years ago.
+I’ve been a painter for over 30 years but fell in love with glass over 15 years ago.
 It is a medium that fills me with joy and wonder.
 Its interplay with light, texture; its transparent and opaque qualities inspire me.
 I am fascinated with layering colours and seeing the unexpected.
-Each of my pieces tries to highlight the relationship between my art and the world that lies beyond that can be seen through the glass and then becomes part of the art itself.
-And each time I hang them in a new location, they transform and the story changes.
-Recently I have been working deeper, creating more depth and colour through multiple layers and multiple firings and more cold work.
-I am always looking to understand glass more; to try new techniques; find new teachers and share my vision through glass and painting.
+All of my landscape panels begin as large sheets of glass that are cut into strips, shapes and crushed glass, called frit.
+In order to create depth and complexity of colour, my panels are built, layer by layer, firing multiple times to achieve an image which represents not only the physical landscape but something of the Spirit of the land as well.
+I am always open to try new techniques; find new teachers and share my vision through glass and painting.

 I’m inspired by the land that I live on, the people that I love and the hope I find in the persistence of spirit.
 I hope you enjoy this visit to my world.